hEDS · POTS · MCAS · Migraine · Cluster 1 · Research Poster

 Sleep & Glymphatic Clearance

-Fascia remodelling, mitochondrial repair, and glymphatic waste clearance (directly relevant to migraine) occur during sleep.
+Fascial remodelling and mitochondrial repair occur during sleep.
 Elevate bed head 30° for POTS.
-Consistent sleep-wake times regulate mast cell circadian rhythm and autonomic tone.
+Consistent sleep-wake times regulate mast cell circadian rhythm.